Jason-WJ96/implicit-vr-auth/README.md

 ```

 ### 🔹Training Scenario (`scenario_list`)
-Specify the learning scenario(s) to apply.
-You can comment or uncomment scenarios as needed.
+Add all the training scenarios to the list below.
 ```python
 scenario_list = [
     'Scen1',